elastic/integrations/packages/azure_logs/docs/README.md

 `storage_account_container` :
 _string_
 The Storage Account container is where the integration stores the checkpoint data for the consumer group.
 It is an advanced option to use with extreme care.
 You MUST use a dedicated Storage Account container for each Azure log type (activity, sign-in, audit logs, and others).
 DO NOT REUSE the same container name for more than one Azure log type.
-See [Container Names](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata#container-names) for details on naming rules from Microsoft.
+Check [Container Names](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata#container-names) for details on naming rules from Microsoft.
 The integration generates a default container name if not specified.

 `pipeline` :
 _string_